Wheresitat/uteclocal/README.md

      uteclocal-gateway
    ```
 3. Open the UI at `http://<host>:8124/`, enter your U-tec API base URL,
    OAuth client ID/secret, optional access/secret keys, and hit **Save**.
+The
+   gateway validates your base URL (HTTPS by default) and stores only masked
-   Click **Start OAuth Flow** to complete authorization, then the background
+   secrets in responses.
+Click **Start OAuth Flow** to complete authorization
-   poller will keep devices in sync.
-Settings live in `/data/config.json` and
+   using PKCE + state validation; the background poller will keep devices in
-   logs rotate in `/data/gateway.log`.
+   sync.
+Settings live in `/data/config.json` and logs rotate in
+   `/data/gateway.log`.

+If you are testing against a non-HTTPS or loopback API, set the environment
+variable `ALLOW_INSECURE_UTEC=1` on the container to allow that base URL.

 If you prefer to pull an already-built image instead of building locally, tag
 and push `utec-local-gateway` to your registry of choice, then run the same